 Burial and cremation

-Stoke on Trent City Council is constantly striving to ensure that mourners attending funerals at Carmountside Chapel do so in a Covid safe environment.
-In addition to the measures taken in the chapel, the Live webcast service will be provided at a small cost, to encourage participation at home on mobile devices.
-Attendance in person still poses a huge risk to everyone present at the Chapel especially those who are clinically vulnerable.
-The easy to use live streaming service is available for upto 150 viewers per service enabling them to watch from the safety of their own home and giving the reassurance of their presence at the service.
+- The live webcast service is available at an additional cost, the easy to use live streaming service is available for up to 150 viewers per service enabling them to watch from the safety of their own home and giving the reassurance of their presence at the service.
 28 day watch again facilities, DVD and Blue-Ray recordings are also available at an additional cost.

 Book of Remembrance room

-The Book of Remembrance room is currently open between 8am-5pm (Winter) 8am-8pm (Summer).
+The Book of Remembrance room is currently open between 9am-5pm (Winter) 8am-8pm (Summer).

 Book of Remembrance entries can be viewed on the link below.